SCANN: Synthesis of Compact and Accurate Neural Networks: Discussion

 \section{Discussion}

 The advantages of SCANN are derived from its core benefit: the network architecture is allowed to dynamically evolve during training.
-This benefit is not directly available in several other existing automatic architecture synthesis techniques, such as the evolutionary and reinforcement learning based approaches.
-In those methods, a new architecture, whether generated through mutation and crossover in the evolutionary approach or from the controller in the reinforcement learning approach, needs to be fixed during training and trained from scratch again when the architecture is changed.
+This benefit is not directly available in several other existing automatic DNN architecture synthesis techniques, such as the evolutionary and RL-based approaches.
+In those methods, a new architecture, whether generated through mutation and crossover in the evolutionary approach or from the controller in the RL approach, needs to be fixed during training and trained from scratch again when the architecture is changed.
 However, human learning is incremental.
 Our brain gradually changes based on the presented stimuli.
 For example, studies of the human neocortex have shown that up to 40 percent of the synapses are rewired every day \cite{hawkins2017intelligent}.
 Hence, from this perspective, SCANN takes inspiration from how the human brain evolves incrementally.
-SCANN's dynamic rewiring can be easily achieved through connection growth and pruning.
+SCANN's dynamic rewiring is easily achieved through connection growth and pruning.

 Comparisons between SCANN and DR+SCANN show that the latter results in a smaller network in nearly all the cases.
-This is due to the initial step of dimensionality reduction.
-By mapping data instances into lower dimensions, it reduces the number of neurons in each layer of the neural network, without degrading performance.
-This helps feed a significantly smaller neural network to SCANN.
-As a result, DR+SCANN synthesizes smaller networks relative to when only SCANN is used.
+This is due to preceding SCANN with DR. By mapping data instances into lower dimensions, it reduces the number of neurons in each layer of the DNN, without degrading performance.
+This enables SCANN to start with a significantly smaller DNN.
 However, a limitation of SCANN is that it can only evolve feed-forward networks.
-How to extend SCANN to CNNs and recurrent neural networks is the focus of our future work.
+How to extend SCANN to the convolutional layers in CNNs and recurrent neural networks is the focus of our future work.